 SHET; and

-all Offshore Transmission Licence holders as appointed by the Authority.
+all Offshore Transmission Licence holders as appointed by The Authority.
 (For the avoidance of doubt, this includes Preferred Bidders).

+All Competitively Appointed Transmission License holders as appointed by The Authority.

 In the event that specific conditions or exceptions are made in the document relating to an Onshore TO or Offshore TO these will be prefixed accordingly.